marcoszas/MastodonServer/README.md

 # Automatized Mastodon Server Installation

-This project aims to streamline the process of installing and maintaining a Mastodon server using Docker and Ansible.
+This project aims to streamline the process of installing and maintaining a Mastodon server using Ansible.

 ## Requirements